 Program of Study-- A list of all required courses and number of credits for the MSN-CNL program.

 The program is two years in length and offered as a part-time program of study.
-All courses are offered online.
+Courses are offered online and students visit campus three times.
 There is a clinical residency requirement that may be completed at the student's place of employment.

 Employers that hire CNL graduates report they are superior patient advocates, excellent problem solvers and committed to high quality care at the bedside.